The Evolution of Natural Gas Price Review Arbitrations

 Price review arbitrations are, as a collection of cases, the highest-value commercial disputes in the world today.
 The amounts at stake begin in the hundreds of millions of dollars and often climb into the billions.
 Yet despite the staggering amounts that hang in the balance, price review arbitration has only recently emerged from relative obscurity to become the subject of disputation in the wider energy arbitration arena.

 The authors of this chapter have been involved in price review arbitrations since their inception.
-Throughout that period, the field has evolved in exciting and unexpected ways.
+During this time, the field has evolved in exciting and unexpected ways.
 This chapter seeks to map that evolution by providing an overview of the past, the present and the future of price review arbitration.

 As this chapter makes clear, the twists and turns in the evolution of price review arbitrations have generally not been driven by changes in contractual provisions, legal rights or the acts or omissions of the parties involved.
-Rather, it has been external events – such as the liberalisation of the national gas markets in continental Europe, the global economic crisis, and the maturation of certain European gas hubs – that have driven the evolutionary path.
+Rather, it has been external events – such as the liberalisation of national gas markets, the global economic crisis and the maturation of certain gas hubs – that have paved the evolutionary path.

 Arbitrators deciding these disputes therefore have a weighty and difficult task.
 Price revision provisions imbue the arbitrators with exceedingly broad authority to modify the pricing formula with strangely little direction on how to do so.
 Yet despite this awesome power and frequent lack of direction, arbitrators have – by and large – done a laudable job of getting it right.

-As discussed below, the story of natural gas price reviews has been, until now, largely a European one.
-While this chapter starts at the beginning of that story, it is by looking backward that we see the positive and important role that international arbitration has played in the development of gas pricing over the past decade-and-a-half.
+As discussed below, the story of natural gas price reviews has been, until recently, largely a European one.
+While this chapter starts at the beginning of that story, it is by looking back that we see the positive and important role that international arbitration has played in the development of gas pricing during the past 20 years or so in Europe.
 And it is by reflecting on the past that we are able to make predictions for the future.

 The dramatis personæ

 The parties to price review arbitrations tend to be repeat players.
-The sellers are typically the producers of natural gas and government-owned, or formerly government-owned, entities with strong state participation.
-There are only a handful of producers around the world who regularly sell to the continental European markets: Gazprom (Russia), Sonatrach (Algeria), Qatargas and RasGas (Qatar), Nigeria LNG (Nigeria), Statoil (Norway), and Atlantic LNG (Trinidad and Tobago).
+The sellers are typically the producers of natural gas and entities that are government-owned, or formerly government-owned, with strong state participation.
+For example, there are only a handful of producers around the world who regularly sell to the continental European markets: Gazprom (Russia), Sonatrach (Algeria), Qatargas and RasGas (Qatar), Nigeria LNG (Nigeria), Statoil (Norway), and Atlantic LNG (Trinidad and Tobago).

-The buyers, by contrast, are often formerly state-owned companies from countries that do not produce significant gas domestically, but which have the infrastructure in their countries to accept delivery of the gas, transport it through an existing transmission network and distribute it to wholesalers or end-user consumers in the downstream market.
-Before the liberalisation of the European gas markets, these companies were predominately state-owned monopolists, which purchased from the suppliers and had the pipeline infrastructure to deliver the gas to end users.
+The buyers, by contrast, are often formerly state-owned companies in countries that do not produce significant gas domestically, but have the infrastructure in their countries to accept delivery of the gas, transport it through an existing transmission network and distribute it to wholesalers or end-user consumers in the downstream market.
+Before the liberalisation of the European gas markets, these companies were predominantly state-owned monopolists, which purchased from the suppliers and had the pipeline infrastructure to deliver the gas to end users.

 Examples of former state-owned monopolists include Eni in Italy, Enagas in Spain and Geoplin in Slovenia.
-When the European gas markets liberalised throughout the 2000s, competitors entered these markets and the list of buyers grew.
-Edison from Italy, for example, was not a market incumbent, but has become a major buyer in the newly liberalised market.
+When the European gas markets were liberalised during the 2000s, competitors entered these markets and the list of buyers grew.
+Edison in Italy, for example, was not a market incumbent but has become a major buyer in the liberalised Italian market.

-These, then, are the usual parties to gas price review arbitrations.
-Historically, they have signed with each other a very particular type of contract: a long-term, ‘take-or-pay’ contract for pipeline gas or liquefied natural gas (LNG).
+These, then, were historically the usual parties to gas price review arbitrations.
+They signed with each other a very particular type of contract: a long-term, ‘take-or-pay’ contract for pipeline gas or liquefied natural gas (LNG).
 And it is in this type of contract that the price review clause is typically found.

 The price review clause

-Producers did so by signing long-term, ‘take-or-pay’ contracts with buyers, which obligates the buyers to pay for a pre-determined volume of natural gas, whether or not the buyers actually take that volume.
-This ‘volume commitment’ – often worth tens of billions of dollars over the life of the contract – gives the sellers the guaranteed revenue stream, providing long-term cash flow to support the project economics even at a relatively low contract price.
+Producers did so by signing long-term, ‘take-or-pay’ contracts with buyers, which obliged the buyers to pay for a pre-determined volume of natural gas, whether or not the buyers actually take that volume.
+This volume commitment – often worth tens of billions of dollars over the life of the contract – gives the sellers the guaranteed revenue stream, providing long-term cash flow to support the project economics even at a relatively low contract price.

-The buyers were willing to undertake the volume commitment, but they needed to be assured that the price paid to the sellers would remain viable over the long term – even as changed market conditions affect the price that they can obtain when reselling downstream in the end-user markets.
+The buyers were willing to undertake the volume commitment, but they needed to be assured that the price paid to the sellers would remain viable in the long term – even as changed market conditions affect the price that they can obtain when on-selling downstream in the end-user markets.

-The parties therefore must reach a balance.
-That balance is achieved when the contract price is defined by reference to the price that end-users pay for natural gas in the market where the gas is delivered.
-The objective is that the contract price that the buyers pay to the sellers will self-adjust, according to a formula, as end-user prices evolve over time.
+The parties, therefore, must reach a balance.
+That balance is achieved when the contract price is defined by reference to the price that end users pay for natural gas in the market where the gas is delivered.
+The objective is that the contract price the buyers pay to the sellers will self-adjust, according to a formula, as end-user prices evolve over time.

 And here is the crux of the issue: how do sellers and buyers arrive at a contract price, which will govern for decades to come, such that it will adequately track the changing value of gas in the end-user market?
 The answer, in general terms, is through a netback formula.